Geometry Wars: Retro Evolved 2: Reception

-Geometry Wars: Retro Evolved 2 received high marks from critics, who praised its multiple game modes while also collectively bemoaning the lack of online multiplayer.
-GameDaily raved in its perfect 10/10 review that the sequel "beats its predecessor in every way" and proclaimed it the best title on Xbox Live Arcade.
-Eurogamer wrote: "The omission of online play aside, Geometry Wars 2 is everything you hoped it would be" in its 9 of 10 review.
-IGN, in its 8.3 of 10 review, called it "a solid sequel".
-Videogamer raved in its 9 for 10 review: "If you love Geometry Wars you'll love this.
-If you've never played Geometry Wars before then now is a perfect time to do so".
-GameSpot enthusiastically stated in its 9.0 of 10 review that the game "takes adrenaline-soaked, addictive shooters to a level of unprecedented awesomeness".
+Critics praised the Xbox 360 version's multiple game modes while also collectively bemoaning the lack of online multiplayer.
+GameDaily said that the sequel "beats its predecessor in every way" and proclaimed it the best title on Xbox Live Arcade.
+Eurogamer wrote: "The omission of online play aside, Geometry Wars 2 is everything you hoped it would be."
+IGN called it "a solid sequel".
+VideoGamer.com raved: "If you love Geometry Wars you'll love this.
+If you've never played Geometry Wars before then now is a perfect time to do so."
+GameSpot enthusiastically stated that the game "takes adrenaline-soaked, addictive shooters to a level of unprecedented awesomeness".